Nationals vs. Cubs Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Cody Bellinger, Luis Garcia and others in the Chicago Cubs-Washington Nationals matchup at Nationals Park on Wednesday at 7:05 PM ET.
+Player prop bet options for Nico Hoerner, Victor Robles and others are listed when the Chicago Cubs visit the Washington Nationals at Nationals Park on Thursday (first pitch at 1:05 PM ET).

 Bet on this matchup or its props with DraftKings!